Bruce Coville: Literature

-Coville began his love of books as a child, reading "Nancy Drew, the Hardy Boys, Tom Swift, and zillions of comic books".
+Coville's love of books began as a child, reading "Nancy Drew, the Hardy Boys, Tom Swift, and zillions of comic books".
 He read "books that made [him] laugh, but also made [him] shiver in terror."
 Wanting to impart those sorts of feeling to others is what spurred his love of writing.
 Coville knew he wanted to be a writer by his mid-teens, and by age 19 he "never looked back."
 His first book, The Foolish Giant, a picture book illustrated by his wife, Katherine Coville, was published in 1977.

 With no set paradigm for writing, Coville has successfully tried everything from writing from a strict outline to "writing from the seat of my pants."
 As of 2015, he uses what he calls an "ever-expanding outline" where he outlines the beginning and end of a novel, and works to fill in the middle later.

 Coville has written over 100 books for young adults, with translations in over a dozen languages.
-He has said that even with over 100 books under his belt, it gets harder and harder to write each successive book; he's concerned with maintaining his level of quality and not repeating himself.
+He has said that even with over 100 books, it gets harder and harder to write each successive book; he's concerned with maintaining his level of quality and not repeating himself.

 Coville is also the co-founder of Full Cast Audio, an audiobook company devoted to recording full-cast, unabridged copies of young adult fiction.